Travel and Tourist Information

 M is the best-known resort on Lac Léman, thanks to a sunny climate, a lovely setting, and a busy schedule of cultural events and conferences throughout the year.

-The town has long been popular with celebrity musicians and writers, including Tchaikovski, Stravinski, Byron, Tolstoy, Dostoyevsky, and--more recently--Vladimir Nabokov, who spent the last two decades of his life at the Montreux Palace Hotel after his novel, Lolita, earned international success in the mid-1950s.
+The town has long been popular with celebrity musicians and writers, including Tchaikovski, Stravinski, Byron, Tolstoy, Dostoyevsky, and--more recently--Vladimir Nabokov, who spent the last two decades of his life at Le Montreux Palace after his novel, Lolita, earned international success in the mid-1950s.

 Sightseeing and museums